legolego/Streamlit_demo/README.md

-# Project Title

-Example connecting to Streamlit cloud from Deepnote
+# Example connecting to Streamlit cloud from Deepnote through Github

 ## Description